Land Surveyor

 In A Nutshell

 I measure and map land to help people use it wisely.
-My work supports planning crop layouts, improving problem areas, and promoting sustainable land use.
+My work helps plan crops, fix problem areas, and support sustainable land use.

-Using tools like GPS and electronic equipment, I find exact boundaries and check land features.
+I use tools like GPS and electronic equipment to find exact boundaries and check land features.

-I also create digital maps and plans so others can make smart, informed decisions about the land.
+I create digital maps and plans so others can make smart, informed decisions about the land.

 Swipe